ashish-dalal/TinyVGG_CNN_architecture_using_pytorch/README.md

 # TinyVGG CNN Architecture using PyTorch

-This repository contains the implementation of a TinyVGG Convolutional Neural Network (CNN) architecture using PyTorch.
-The model is designed for image classification tasks and is trained on a dataset of pizza, steak, and sushi images.
+This repository contains the implementation of the TinyVGG Convolutional Neural Network (CNN) architecture using PyTorch.
+TinyVGG is a simplified version of the VGGNet model, designed for educational purposes and small-scale image classification tasks.
+The model is trained on a custom dataset of pizza, steak, and sushi images, demonstrating the effectiveness of deep learning techniques on a small dataset.
+The project includes data preprocessing scripts, model training code, and evaluation metrics to help users understand and implement CNNs for image classification.

 ## Table of Contents